Tips for Modern Estate Planning for Small Business Owners

 All these documents are available to be built and purchased through our Sapience Secure Customer Portal with the assistance of your financial adviser.

-This is not something you can continue to put off
+This is not a decision you can continue to put off

-It can cause real distress and financial hardship to your family if you are the sole shareholder a director of your company and there is no one authorised to direct or manage your business if you lose legal capacity or die.
+It can cause real distress and financial hardship to your family if you are the sole shareholder or director of your company, and there is no one authorised to direct or manage your business if you lose legal capacity or die.

 • While things are being sorted out, the saleable value of your asset may decrease, contracts lost, and competitors are given time and opportunity to take advantage.